-The primary goal of the Classification Section is to assign each new offender to a custody level based on their current charges, criminal history, and medical condition.
-Once classified, offenders are placed in minimum, medium, or maximum custody.
+The primary goal of the Classification Section is to assign each new inmate to a custody level based on their current charges, criminal history, and medical condition.
+Once classified, inmates are placed in minimum, medium, or maximum custody.

-Before moving an offender into general population, the Classification Officer is responsible for ensuring that all offenders have been tested and cleared of having tuberculosis.
-Once the offender has been cleared by our medical department, the Classification Officer then determines where offenders will be housed based on an interview conducted within the first 72 hours of the offender's arrival at the facility.
-Every ninety (90) days, offenders are re-classified to determine if their custody level should be changed to a higher or lower level.
+Before moving an inmate into general population, the Classification Officer is responsible for ensuring that all inmates have been tested and cleared of having tuberculosis.
+Once the inmate has been cleared by our medical department, the Classification Officer then determines where inmates will be housed based on an interview conducted within the first 72 hours of the inmate's arrival at the facility.
+Every ninety (90) days, inmates are re-classified to determine if their custody level should be changed to a higher or lower level.

-The Classification Section also works closely with Security and Support Services to provide offender workers within the facility.
-Offender workers are responsible for maintaining cleanliness throughout the facility in accordance with guidelines established by the Department of Corrections and the American Correctional Association.
-Offender workers are placed in their positions based on feedback provided by security and various other departments, as well as their previous work experience.
-Starting in July 2019 thru June 2020, there were a total of 42 offender workers for Alberta and 4 offender workers for Mecklenburg assigned on a monthly basis throughout the facility for inside and outside work.
+The Classification Section also works closely with Security and Support Services to provide inmate workers within the facility.
+Inmate workers are responsible for maintaining cleanliness throughout the facility in accordance with guidelines established by the Department of Corrections and the American Correctional Association.
+Inmate workers are placed in their positions based on feedback provided by security and various other departments, as well as their previous work experience.
+Starting in July 2020 thru June 2021, there were a total of 42 inmate workers for Alberta and 5 inmate workers for Mecklenburg assigned on a monthly basis throughout the facility for inside and outside work.
+During the COVID-19 Pandemic, the Mecklenburg Facility began only housing Work Release offenders and eventually closed temporarily in January 2021.

-Beginning in March 2020, the Classification Officers explain the process for preventing COVID-19 in the facility to all offenders.
-All offenders are issued two masks and are informed to wear the mask at all times when outside of their cell.
-The offenders are encouraged to wash their hands and keep rooms clean at all times.
+Due to the COVID-19 Pandemic, beginning March 2020, the Classification Officers explain the process for preventing COVID-19 in the facility to all offenders.
+All offenders are issued two masks and are informed to wear the mask at all times outside of their cell.
+The offenders are encouraged to wash their hands, wear a mask and keep rooms clean at all times.
+Soap is distributed to all offenders every Wednesday.
 The Classification Officer informs all offenders that they will be in a quarantine unit for 14 days due to COVID-19.
-During their quarantine time a nurse will come to the units twice a day to check temperatures and ask if they are having symptoms.
+During their quarantine time a nurse will come to the units twice a day to check temperatures and ask if they are having symptoms and three times a week to check their mental status.
 The offender will stay in Intake, Transportation, or Classification for 7 days and once the 7 days are completed they will be relocated to K unit to finish their quarantine time.
 Once the time is completed the Classification Officer will meet back with the offender and assign them to a housing unit.